The Temple of Hathor at Dendera

 Colored reconstruction of the Zodiac

-At the top of the structure, there is a small temple that was used for rituals to greet the rising sun, as well as another antechamber, called the Chapel of Osiris.
+At the top of the structure, a small temple was used for rituals greeting the rising sun, along with the Chapel of Osiris.

 The Megalithic Structures Outside The Temple Of Hathor

-The temple also displays a megalithic flooring consisting of huge blocks held together with metal clamps that can also be found throughout the megalithic structures of the ancient world, as well as megalithic stone wheels.
+The temple also features a megalithic flooring of massive blocks held together by metal clamps, similar to other megalithic structures worldwide, including megalithic stone wheels.

 Dendera_temple